FadiSYounis/Thesis/README.md

 mislead and confuse the learning model, even in cases where the adversary only has access to input and output labels.
 As a result, there has been increased interest in defence techniques to combat these types of attacks.

 In this thesis, we propose a network of high-interaction honeypots as a decentral- ized defence framework that prevents an adversary from corrupting the learning model, primarily through the use of deception.
-We accomplish our aim by 1) preventing the attacker from correctly learning the labels and approximating the architecture of the black-box system; 2) luring the attacker away, towards a decoy model, using HoneyTo- kens; and 3) creating infeasible computational work for the adversary.
+We accomplish our aim by:

+1) preventing the attacker from correctly learning the labels and approximating the architecture of the black-box system
+2) luring the attacker away, towards a decoy model, using HoneyTo- kens
+3) creating infeasible computational work for the adversary.

 # Tools Used:
 GoLang, Bash, 3rd party software